 Here’s how to remove a stubborn screw using the hammer method:

 Use caution when practicing this method.
-If the screwdriver slips during hammering, this can crack the surrounding wood or damaged the stripped head further.
+If the screwdriver slips during hammering, this can crack the surrounding wood or damage the stripped head.
 If this happens, you’ll need to apply one of the more vigorous methods to remove the screw.

 Using a rotary cutting tool and a metal cutting disc, you can cut a new slot in the stripped screw to create space for a flat-head screwdriver to fit in.
-You should only try this if the screw is big enough for a new slot to be grinded, and if it’s slightly raised above the surface.
-Otherwise, you could end up damaging the surrounding wood and/or making the screw even harder to remove.
+You should only try this if the screw is big enough for a new slot to be ground and if it’s slightly raised above the surface.
+Otherwise, you could end up damaging the surrounding wood or making the screw even more challenging to remove.

 What you’ll need: